inquisitivemoron/letterboxd-taste-matcher/README.md

 ### When to delete cache:
 - You updated your Letterboxd CSVs
 - You changed the taste model algorithm
 - You want a clean rebuild
+- If you want to fully factory reset back to the raw CSVs without deleting files manually, you can also use the `Reset state to CSV` button in the UI (which calls `/api/reset-state`).

 Delete with: